 The decor of Ume is based off the founder’s home and the cities she has visit.

 Since the founder travels extensively, she brings back little pieces of her travel to Ume.
-You will find Peruvian leche de tigre, Hong Kong collagen tea or Italian bruschetta at Ume.
+You will find Peruvian leche de tigre, Moroccan citrus salt or Icelandic cured salmon at Ume.

 We welcome you to dine at Ume with an open mind.

 traditional omakase: $83 per person

 please be aware: as ume is a restaurant with a prix fixe menu, all diners will be automatically subjected to one of our prix fixe courses upon dining.

 courtesy of: @rebecca_chews_nyc